Welcome to opportunities to publish your writing, whether or not you live on the Mendocino Coast.

 Welcome to the Mendocino Coast branch of the California Writers Club founded in 1909.
 We are proud to share in this legacy.

 Our intention is to expand the network and opportunities for writers here on the Mendocino Coast.

 MENDOCINO WRITERS MEET ON THE 3RD THURSDAY 6:00

 PO Box 762 Fort Bragg, CA 95437

-Membership includes a copy of each of the club's recent anthology, copies of our state organization's Literary Review magazine, space for member biographies, and opportunities to see your writing in:
+Membership includes a copy of the club's recent anthology, copies of our state organization's Literary Review magazine, space for member biographies, and opportunities to see your writing in:

--The Literary Review is published by the state California Writers Club.
+-The Literary Review is published by our parent, California Writers Club.
 More info at www.calwriters.org

 -The yearly collaboration, Ekphrasis, with the Artists Coop of Mendocino